JackGruber/docker_dustcloud/README.md

 - Dustcloud

 The phpmyadmin and the DB server are optionale, you can use your existings instances.
-You can youse the dustcloud from Docker Hub or build your own from the Repro.
+You can use the dustcloud from Docker Hub or build your own from the Repro.

 ## Docker preparations